 By Mark Blair, Blair Wealth Management

-High schools in our area will celebrate Senior Week during June 18-25, 2018, when many kids will travel to the shore for a brief getaway.
+Will your student celebrate Senior Week by traveling to the shore for a getaway with their friends?
 Along with great fun, this event provides an excellent opportunity to work with your teen to build skills that will help them become a fiscally responsible college student and adult.

 Approximately 60 percent of students worry about money